drmacsika/cryptosika/README.md

 ## Contact Info

-If you have any question or want to reach me directly, [Contact Nsikak Imoh](https://nsikakimoh.com).
+If you have any questions or want to reach me directly, [Contact Nsikak Imoh](https://nsikakimoh.com).